eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 ## Define routes

-Visit [Routes](/docs/routes) for more details about how routing works.
+Visit [Routes][2] for detailed information about how routing works.

 ### \_layout.tsx

-First, you need to create `_layout.tsx` file.
-It defines common style and layout shared by child routes.
+First, create a `_layout.tsx` file to define the shared styles and layout for child routes.
-You can reuse existing `App.tsx` for style and layout and just add navigation links.
+You can reuse the existing `App.tsx` file for this purpose, adding navigation links to it.
-Move `App.tsx` to `src/app/_layout.tsx` and modify it:
+Move `App.tsx` to `src/app/_layout.tsx` and modify it as follows:

 ```tsx
 // src/app/_layout.tsx